chamaya00/hello-world/src/posts/hello-world-post-pt2.md

 5. You create a new pull request (PR) to integrate the new code branch into the main (master) code branch
 6. You preview the PR changes and merge the PR.
 Now your new code is part of the master branch, and would show up on the live website if the hosting service, like Vercel, enables auto-deployment

+**Asking Claude for help**

-*Tip if you’ve never used GitHub before: I was confused by all this terminology too.
-I used these prompt and Claude explained it step by step:*
+Tip if you’ve never used GitHub before: I was confused by all this terminology too.
+I used these prompt and Claude explained it step by step:

 >Help me understand how to use git and github.
 Explain repository, pull request, branches, and merging